miklevin/MikeLev.in/_posts/2025-04-08-grok-ai-better-than.md

 ---

-## Go to Grok When To Hear It Like It Is
+## Go to Grok When You Want To Hear It Like It Is

 > No pulling punches there.
 Grok has opinions!
 Okay, well then it should also
 > have advice.
 I challenge it to help.